What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 Tracking customer contact info, purchases, totals, payment methods, and returns isn’t only helpful in overall sales—but also in targeted marketing campaigns.
 When you know who purchases what, who frequents your store the most, and who the big spenders are, your marketing efforts can be much more successful.

 Leverage your CRM data to foster loyalty with a customer loyalty program.
-Some POS systems, like Lightspeed, even have in-house loyalty programs that are already integrated into their POS plans, but most will require a third-party loyalty program software.
+Some POS systems, like Square, even have in-house loyalty programs already integrated into their POS plans, but most will require a third-party loyalty program software.

 Some POS systems will come with built-in marketing tools, like SMS/email outreach or social media integrations.
 You should consider whether these tools are important to you and your business and which marketing strategies you will use when selecting a POS.